odan/slim4-skeleton/docs/responder.md

 # Responder

-> *Responder* is the presentation logic to build an HTTP Response using data
-> it receives from the Action.
-It deals with status codes, headers and cookies,
-> content, formatting and transformation, templates and views, and so on.
+***Responder** is the presentation logic to build an HTTP Response using data it receives from the Action.
+It deals with status codes, headers and cookies, content, formatting and transformation, templates and views, and so on.*

-According to [ADR](https://github.com/pmjones/adr) there should be a **responder** for each action.
+According to [ADR](https://github.com/pmjones/adr) there should be a **Responder** for each action.
 In most cases a generic responder (see [Responder.php](https://github.com/odan/slim4-skeleton/blob/master/src/Responder/Responder.php)) is good enough.
-Of course, you can add special responder classes and move the complete presentation logic there.
+Of course, you can add special Responder classes and move the complete presentation logic there.

 An extra Responder class would make sense when building a [transformation layer](resources.md) for complex (JSON or XML) data output.
 This helps to separate the presentation logic from the domain logic.